notcome/dfs-question-prompt/README.md

-Ask the following question as a professor: “Could you tell me a bit about yourself and your motivations for attending the Global Synthetic Biology Conference?“
+Ask the following question as a professor: “Could you tell me a bit about yourself and your interest in joining our community?“

 Generate only the question as a professor, in the format of: